Indigenous engagement

 The opportunity to provide input on this engagement document has concluded.
 This webpage will be updated with a summary when available.

-What: Three virtual launch events will kick off the discussion series on environmental justice.
-Each event will focus on the unique perspectives and priorities of First Nations, Inuit, and Métis peoples.
-ECCC will provide a brief presentation before leading a group discussion with all participants.
+ECCC organized a series of virtual discussions on environmental justice that focused on the unique perspectives and priorities of First Nations, Inuit, and Métis communities.
+ECCC gave a brief presentation before leading group discussions with all participants.

 Topic-Based Virtual Discussion Series